 The City is in the process of finalizing its assessment of the sanitary sewer capacity and project improvements for the west Ames area and its flow through the main in Lincoln Way.
 The City must make a determination of project conformance to the infrastructure capacity prior to approval of the site development plan and issuance of a building permit.
-Presuming City Council's commitment to improve the sanitary sewer facilities, this project can be found to conform to the City's standards.
+The City Council will not take action on the proposed site development plan without the additional information on sanitary sewer capacity.
 All other utilities are available to serve the site and their planned locations are shown on the civil plans.